13th-Sammy/library-java/README.md

 - Logger objects - which are the static instance are created in <br> Library.java and Menu.java using Logger.getInstance() - to log all the different <br>
 operations with object.log(string).

+# Implement SQL

+Notes :-
+- library.db is the database, it has BookList, UserList, BorrowedBooks, Logs. <br>
+- User.java, Book.java, HashMaps BookList UserList no longer required. <br>
+- Logger internal logic change to SQL and no more ArrayList Logs. <br>
+- No change to logger.log statements. <br>

+Done :-

+To Do :-